reggieray/regis-pay/README.md

 # Getting Started

-There are two ways to get started and up and running.
+There are three ways to get started and up and running.

 ## Aspire